Milesight-IoT/SensorDecoders/DS_Series/DS3604/README.md

-# Smart Eink Display - Milesight IoT
+# Smart E-Ink Display - Milesight IoT

 The payload decoder function is applicable to DS3604.